moonburnt/romman/README.md

 - Print total usage statistics at the end (e.g amount of hits, misses and files tool couldnt verify for whatever reasons) into stdout
 - Iterative datasheets parsing, so 250mbytes-large file wont eat all your ram
 - Ability to verify ROMs stored inside zip archives
+- `--update-datfiles` flag to batch-download all latest available datasheets

 ## TODO:

-- Ability to fetch newest available datasheets
+- Ability to customize datasheets updater's options.
+E.g to download only sheets from selected sources
+- Remove obsolete datasheets.
+Either by purging everything from updater-related subdirectories of./Datasheets by default, or via some additional launch flag
 - Delete non-matching files or move them to separate directory (in case they are archived - move whole archives)
 - Rename matching files with non-matching names (in case they are archived - skip)
 - Log stdout to something like info.log and stderr to error.log